Petals for Armor: Cancelled tour

+Via an Instagram story posted by Williams on her 36th birthday on December 27, 2024, the artist announced plans to play the cancelled solo shows in 2025, five years after their original timeframe.

-Cancelled shows
+List of planned shows

 Critical reception

 Petals for Armor was met with critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 83, based on 22 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave it 8.1 out of 10, based on their assessment of the critical consensus.